Olen/Spond/README.md

 ## Example scripts

-The following scripts are included as examples
+The following scripts are included as examples.
+Some of the scripts might require additional packages to be installed (csv, ical etc).

 ### ical.py
 Generates an ics-file of upcoming events.